ostinelli/misultin/README.txt

 This optional step will allow Misultin to be called from modules running from any directory on your file system.

 Locate the directory where Erlang is installed on your system.
-Under OSX and Linux, it should be something similar to /usr/local/lib/erlang/ and under Windows C:\Program Files\erl5.7.2\.
+Under OSX and Linux, it should be something similar to /usr/local/lib/erlang/ if you installed it from source, otherwise /usr/lib/erlang/ if you installed it using your package manager.
+Under Windows, Erlang is installed by default in something similar to C:\Program Files\erl5.7.2\ (version changes may apply).

 Browse into the lib directory under this Erlang root and copy the root misultin-0.x directory into this directory.
 You should now have Misultin under something similar to: